 A Brief History of the NMSP

-A radio broadcasting system was set up that depended on a commercial radio station, KOB, in Albuquerque.
-Every week, officers would wire law enforcement matters to be disseminated to the chief in Santa Fe, who would see that KOB broadcast the information twice each day, except Sunday.
-In this way, motor patrol officers communicated information to each other such as descriptions of wanted suspects and stolen goods.
+Officers used a radio broadcasting system that depended on the KOB commercial radio station in Albuquerque.
+Every week, officers wired law enforcement matters to the station to be disseminated to the Chief in Santa Fe, who would see that KOB broadcast twice each day, except Sunday.
+In this way, Motor Patrol officers also communicated information to each other, such as descriptions of wanted suspects and stolen goods.

 By 1935, the need to expand the authority and responsibility of the New Mexico Motor Patrol was widely recognized.
 The 12th State Legislature changed the name of the organization to the New Mexico State Police.
 State Police officers were given statewide jurisdiction and full police powers to enforce all laws of the state.
 The authorized strength was raised to 30 officers, with the added ranks of sergeant, lieutenant, and captain; and salaries were increased.
 The State Police uniform was adopted in 1936, and it is still in use today, with the exception of the riding breeches and boots favored by the motorcycle officers.
 Seven Chevrolet sedans were added to the department’s fleet; and a new headquarters building was designed and constructed at a cost of $19,000.